zobees/docker-quakeworld/README.md

 Note that you can use Go templates in your configuration files and the appropriate values will be swapped out when your configuration is copied to the qw directory.
 For example `{.Env.PORT}` will be substituted with the `PORT` environment variable.

-You can append to the server's default configuration by creating a `overrides.cfg` in your volume, which will be executed after default configuration has been applied.

 You can also completely override the default configuration should you so desire by creating a `server.cfg` in your volume.
 Note that this will render all environment variable configuration ineffective unless you supply it yourself.
 You can use the default configuration template [here](https://raw.githubusercontent.com/zobees/docker-quakeworld/master/build/mount/templates/qw/server.cfg) as a starting point.

 ### Extending the image